BDO Corporate Center Ortigas: Architecture and design

-The BDO Corporate Center designed by the architectural firms Arquitectonica and FSL& Associates, Co.
+The BDO Corporate Center designed by the architectural firms Arquitectonica and FSL & Associates, Co.
 The firm designed the BDO Corporate Center attained it Gold LEED certification for the building.
 Double glazed curtain walls, with ceramic frit are among the prominent features of the building.
 The 47-storey building was built on top of an already existing shopping mall building of The Podium.

 Construction

 The construction of the BDO Corporate Center commenced in the first half of 2012.
 Initially the building was planned to be completed by the first quarter of 2015 but the building was completed in November 2015.

 About ₱2 billion was the estimated cost for the construction of the building.

 Tenants

-The building will be occupied by the banking firm Banco de Oro (BDO), the namesake of the building.
-The BDO Corporate Center was not meant to become a new headquarters of Banco de Oro.
-The banking firm's management's head office remained in Makati.
+The building is occupied by the banking firm Banco de Oro (BDO), the namesake of the building.
+The BDO Corporate Center was not meant to become the new headquarters of Banco de Oro.
+The bank's management & many major offices still remained in Makati (former Equitable-PCI Headquarters) until their demolition starting 2022.